Weekend Activities to Try with Your Toddler: Fun and Educational Ideas

 Take advantage of the fresh air by going on a nature walk with your toddler.
 Turn this into a learning experience by organizing a simple treasure hunt.
 Create a list of items for your child to find, such as leaves, rocks, or flowers.
 As they search, you can teach them about different colors, shapes, and textures.
 This outdoor activity encourages curiosity, observation skills, and a love for nature.

 At Squiggle Room, we prioritize outdoor play because it helps children develop their physical abilities and enhances sensory experiences.
-This activity is a great way to incorporate those benefits into your weekend!
+This activity is a great way to bring those benefits into your weekend, and it fits naturally with our Approach to early learning.

 2. DIY Sensory Bin